tee-huynh/cpsc-581/README.txt

-Web page for ART321 which will hold all my assignments.
+Portfolio page for CPSC581 which holds all my projects.